dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 end position of the standoff tag have indexes and parent indexes.

 To support these features, a standoff tag can have these additional properties:

-`standoffTagHasStartIndex` (0-1)

-:   The index of the start position.
+- `standoffTagHasStartIndex` (0-1): The index of the start position.

-`standoffTagHasEndIndex` (0-1)

-:   The index of the end position, if this is a non-hierarchical tag.
+- `standoffTagHasEndIndex` (0-1): The index of the end position, if this is a non-hierarchical tag.

-`standoffTagHasStartParent` (0-1)

-:   The IRI of the tag, if any, that contains the start position.
+- `standoffTagHasStartParent` (0-1): The IRI of the tag, if any, that contains the start position.

-`standoffTagHasEndParent` (0-1)

-:   The IRI of the tag, if any, that contains the end position, if this is a non-hierarchical tag.
+- `standoffTagHasEndParent` (0-1): The IRI of the tag, if any, that contains the end position, if this is a non-hierarchical tag.

-`standoffTagHasUUID` (0-1)

-:   A UUID that can be used to annotate a standoff tag that may be present in different versions of a text, or in different layers of a text (such as a diplomatic transcription and an edited critical text).
+- `standoffTagHasUUID` (0-1): A UUID that can be used to annotate a standoff tag that may be present in different versions of a text, or in different layers of a text (such as a diplomatic transcription and an edited critical text).

 #### Querying Standoff in SPARQL

-A future version of Knora will provide an API for querying standoff markup.
+A future version of DSP-API may provide an API for querying standoff markup.
 In the meantime, it is possible to query it directly in SPARQL.
 For example, here is a SPARQL query (using RDFS inference) that finds all the text values texts that have a standoff date tag referring to Christmas Eve 2016, contained in a `StandoffItalicTag`:

 ```sparql
 PREFIX knora-base: <http://www.knora.org/ontology/knora-base#>